rnaga/wp-node/README.md

   wordpress
 ```

+Visit http://localhost:8080 in your browser to complete the WordPress setup.

 ### Initialize WP-Node Project

 WP-Node requires an initialized configuration before use.
 You can scaffold a new project using the CLI.